 The type of applicant and the purpose for which the Digital Signature Certificate is obtained defines the kind of DSC one must apply for depending on the need.
 There are three types of Digital Signature certificates issued by the certifying authorities.

-Class 2 Certificates: These are issued to the director/signatory authorities of the companies for the purpose of e-filing with the Registrar of Companies (ROC).
-Class 2 certificate is mandatory for individuals who have to sign manual documents while filing of returns with the ROC.
+- Class 2 Certificates: These are issued to the director/signatory authorities of the companies for the purpose of e-filing with the Registrar of Companies (ROC).
+Class 2 certificate is mandatory for individuals who have to sign manual documents while filing returns with the ROC.
 However, from 01.01.2021, the Controller of Certifying Authority has instructed to discontinue Class 2 Certificates and Class 3 Certificates will be issued in place of Class 2 Certificates.